iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 4. Configure the following variables in the `Vagrantfile` in the path `wpwp-worker-setup/vagrant-deployment/Vagrantfile` - line 21:

-    We recommend setting this variable to number of CPU cores available on your machine - 1 e.g. if you have 16 cores set this variable to a maximum of 15.
+    We recommend setting this variable to the number of CPU cores available on your machine - 1 e.g. if you have 16 cores set this variable to a maximum of 15.

     This variable determines the maximum computing power you give to your worker.
 The more CPU cores are available for the worker the more RLC you'll earn.